Nebraska does not prohibit a person from carrying a concealed handgun if the person has a concealed handgun permit.1

 Duration & Renewal

-A permit to carry a concealed handgun is valid for five years.8 The NSP must renew a permit for five years, subject to continuing compliance with the qualifications for the permit.9 Renewal may be applied for up to four months before expiration of the permit.
-A permit holder is subject to having his or her permit revoked if he or she does not continue to meet the qualifications for the permit.10
+A permit to carry a concealed handgun is valid for five years.8 The NSP must renew a permit for five years, subject to continuing compliance with the qualifications for the permit.9 Legislation enacted in 2021 requires the the Nebraska State Patrol to send CCW permit holders a notice that their permit is set to expire at least 4 months before expiration of the permit, and state law authorizes permit holders to apply to renew the permit up to 4 months before the permit expires.10 A permit holder is subject to having his or her permit revoked if he or she does not continue to meet the qualifications for the permit.11

 Disclosure or Use of Information

 Nebraska does not allow personal application or permit information of concealed handgun permit holders to be made public.
-The NSP maintains a listing of all applicants and permit holders and any pertinent information regarding such applicants and permit holders.11 The information is available upon request to all law enforcement agencies, but is confidential and is not considered a public record.12
+The NSP maintains a listing of all applicants and permit holders and any pertinent information regarding such applicants and permit holders.12 The information is available upon request to all law enforcement agencies, but is confidential and is not considered a public record.13

-Any time the discharge of a handgun carried by a permit holder results in injury to a person or damage to property, the permit holder must make a report of such incident to the NSP.13 This information is maintained as part of a listing.14
+Any time the discharge of a handgun carried by a permit holder results in injury to a person or damage to property, the permit holder must make a report of such incident to the NSP.14 This information is maintained as part of a listing.15

 A valid concealed carry handgun permit or license issued by any other state or the District of Columbia is valid in Nebraska if: